-- 2.1 play and perform the finest light classical or popular orchestral literature at the sophomore level. - 2.2 execute the basic components of playing tone quality, balance, blend, intonation, technique, rhythm, and ensemble awareness at the sophomore level. - 2.3 sight-read music, possess good pitch, and understand the basics of melody, harmony, tonal balance, rhythm, bowing, technique, and ensemble skills at the sophomore level. - 2.4 perform in public at the highest possible level. - 2.5 demonstrate familiarity with musical terms. - 2.6 demonstrate an understanding of orchestral protocol in rehearsals and performances.
+- 2.1 play and perform the finest light classical or popular orchestral literature. - 2.2 execute the basic components of playing: tone quality, balance, blend, intonation, technique, rhythm, and ensemble awareness. - 2.3 sight-read music, possess good pitch, and understand the basics of melody, harmony, tonal balance, rhythm, bowing, technique, and ensemble skills. - 2.4 perform in public at the highest possible level. - 2.5 demonstrate familiarity with musical terms. - 2.6 demonstrate an understanding of orchestral protocol in rehearsals and performances.